2 million sq. ft. of hell: How to navigate Port Authority Bus Terminal

 The 5 key things to remember before you go

-The Port Authority has been much aligned for its entire history.
+The Port Authority has been much maligned for its entire history.
 What was meant to solve all of NYC’s bus transit woes just funneled them into a chaotic, overcrowded, underfunded pit of despair.
 But you can survive traveling through it this holiday season.
 Just keep in mind these key points:

 • Buy your ticket beforehand